DataDog/synthetics-test-automation-circleci-orb/README.md

 | `tunnel`                  | boolean      | `false`                                   | Use the Continuous Testing Tunnel to trigger tests.                                                             |
 | `variables`               | string       | _none_                                    | Key-value pairs for injecting variables into tests.
 Must be formatted using `KEY=VALUE`.             |

-To customize parameters such as `pollingTimeout` and learn about additional options for your CircleCI pipelines, see [CI/CD Integrations Configuration][12].
+To customize parameters such as `pollingTimeout` and learn about additional options for your CircleCI pipelines, see [Continuous Testing & CI/CD Integrations Configuration][12].

 ## Further reading